ufal/npfl139/exam/questions.md

   What are the advantages of quantile regression compared to C51?
 [5]

 - Assume we can get samples with a distribution $P$.
-Write down the loss to minimize if we want to estimate the mean of the distribution and prove it.
+Write down the loss function defined over individual samples that we need to minimize to estimate the mean of the distribution, and prove it.
 [5]

 - Assume we can get samples with a distribution $P$.
-Write down the loss to minimize if we want to estimate the median of the distribution and prove it.
+Write down the loss function defined over individual samples that we need to minimize to estimate the median of the distribution, and prove it.
 [5]

 #### Questions@:, Lecture 6 Questions
 - Formulate the policy gradient theorem.
 [5]